antmicro/rowhammer-tester/README.md

 make build
 ```

-results will be located in directry: `build/arty/gateware/arty.bit`
+the results will be located in directory: `build/arty/gateware/arty.bit`

 Upload gateware to Arty-A7:
 ```